 4,500+ YEARS OF MINING HISTORY IN AN AMAZING CAVE SYSTEM

-For thousands of years ochre and iron ore has been mined at Clearwell Caves.
-You can still meet Freeminers here.
-For millennia Freeminers have held their ancient Forest of Dean birth-right to exclusively claim mines of iron ore, coal and stone.
+For thousands of years ochre (colour) and iron ore has been mined at Clearwell Caves.
+You can still meet Freeminers here; for millennia they have practised their ancient Forest of Dean birth-right to produce colour and iron ore here at Clearwell.

 OUR STORY

-Once you have explored the caverns open to visitors, if you would like to go beyond, we run exciting trips into the Deep Levels of the mine, see https://clearwellcaves.com/adventure-deeper/.
+Once you have explored the caverns open to the public, you can go beyond, on exciting caving activities run occasionally into the Deep Levels of the mine, see https://clearwellcaves.com/adventure-deeper/.

 Picture Mask